- Cherry Creek Elevation(6-12)

 What is the technology systems orientation and is it required?
 Where do I go to take it?

 Before students begin their courses for Cherry Creek Elevation, they are required to take a Technology Systems Orientation.
 This course will help students learn how to access and use the technologies needed to complete their courses.
 Access to this orientation will begin on the first day of school and will be shared with students through Canvas.
-There will be an additional opportunity for parents to learn more about the systems used at Elevation.

 Who should I contact regarding technical questions/difficulties?